jkjung-avt/tensorrt_demos/README.md

 Demo #2: MTCNN
 --------------

-This demo builds upon the previous example.
+This demo builds upon the previous one.
 It converts 3 sets of prototxt and caffemodel files into 3 tensorrt engines, namely the PNet, RNet and ONet.
 Then it combines the 3 engine files to implement MTCNN, a very good face detector.

 Assuming this repository has been cloned at "${HOME}/project/tensorrt_demos", follow these steps:

-1. Build the TensorRT engines from the trained MTCNN model.
+1. Build the TensorRT engines from the pre-trained MTCNN model.
 (Refer to [mtcnn/README.md](https://github.com/jkjung-avt/tensorrt_demos/blob/master/mtcnn/README.md) for more information about the prototxt and caffemodel files.)

    ```shell
    $ cd ${HOME}/project/tensorrt_demos/mtcnn